opentracing/opentracing.io/content/guides/python/quickstart.md

 tracer = init_tracer('first-service')
 ```

+# Creating Our First Span

-With this, we can then ship our first trace, using a context:
+With our new `tracer`, we can now ship our first trace, using a context:

 ```python
 with tracer.start_span('first-span') as span: